-Now, my work is at the nexus of sociology and social media technologies.
-We have seen recently, with the Russian interference of the 2016 US Presidential Election, the prevalence of Fake News, and the western culture fixation on social media, that this new technology is continually revolutionizing the ways in which we interact, obtain information, and engage in politics.
+Now, my work is at the nexus of disinformation and social media technologies.
+We have seen recently, with the Russian interference of the 2016 US Presidential Election, the prevalence of Fake News, and the western culture fixation on social media, that this new technology is continually revolutionizing the ways in which we interact, obtain information, and engage in society.
 Like the advent of the internet, this specific set of technology is redefining our culture.
-This is what I am currently studying.

 Today's environmental issues stem from interactions and connections that extend beyond the realm of the natural sciences and lie at the nexus of social, political, economic, and environmental spheres.
 In fact, identifying sustainable strategies relies on an understanding of these realms and the mitigation of conflicts between them.
 I focused on this area of sustainable development during the progression of my Environment and Development MSc at Lancaster University (UK).
-Now, I work more in a different realm, but I continually use my background in this field to teach sustainability courses at the local college.
+Now, I work in different realms, but often rely on this background to work with diverse interest groups, to engage with conflicting perspectives, and to identify best possible solutions.

 My past environmental science experience ranges from ecology to agriculture to urban planning.
 Starting with geology and meteorology courses during my high school days, I originally connected deeply with the field of environmental science and choose to pursue this field in my undergraduate education.
 Once at Binghamton University, I gained experience with ecology, tropical ecology, biology, animal behavior, water resources management, and environmental planning.

 In terms of research experience, I have conducted an ecological survey in Costa Rica, studied crow nest initiation behavior in response to climate change, and have extensively studied sustainable agriculture.
-Please take a look at his resume to find more information about this past experience.
+Please take a look at my resume to find more information about my past experiences.